operbot/operbot/README.rst

 **PROGRAMMING**

-The ``operbot`` package provides an Object class, that mimics a dict while using attribute access and provides a save/load to/from json files on disk.
+The ``opr`` package provides an Object class, that mimics a dict while using attribute access and provides a save/load to/from json files on disk.
 Objects can be searched with database functions and uses read-only files to improve persistence and a type in filename for reconstruction.
 Methods are